rocket-pool/old.docs.rocketpool.net/src/guides/atlas/solo-staker-migration.md

 1. The validator you want to migrate must be **active** on the Beacon chain.
 It cannot be pending, slashed, exiting / exited, or withdrawn.
 1. The validator must have a balance of **at least 32 ETH** on the Beacon chain.
 1. The validator must have [BLS key withdrawal credentials](insert launchpad withdrawal guide link here) (`0x00` credentials).
 Conversion **cannot** be done on validators that have already migrated to other Execution layer withdrawal credentials (`0x01` credentials).
+1. You must have your **mnemonic phrase on hand**, otherwise Rocket Pool won't be able to change your withdrawal credentials.

 If none of these conditions are blockers for you, then you are eligible to begin validator conversion.